The Early Maturity of High-Redshift Galaxies: Insights from sSFR, M/L and SFHs at z~7-14: Simulation to assess the selection window and completeness

 To evaluate the completeness of our selection, we considered bins of stellar masses, sSFR and UV luminosities at different redshifts.
-For each grid bin, we computed the ratio between the number of sources with the relevant inferred properties that pass the selection and the total number of input galaxies in the bin with the corresponding input properties.
+For each grid bin, we computed the ratio of the number of sources with the relevant inferred properties that pass the selection to the total number of input galaxies in the bin with the corresponding input properties.
 We report the results in Fig.~\ref{fig:simu} (left panels).

-As expected, the lowest completeness is found for low mass ($<$$10^8 M_\odot$) and faint ($M_{UV}$>$-18$) galaxies, with less than 20-40\% of galaxies recovered by the selection.
+As expected, the lowest completeness is found for low-mass ($<$$10^8 M_\odot$) and faint ($M_{UV}$>$-18$) galaxies, with less than 20-40\% of galaxies recovered by the selection.
 Redshifts close to the lowest cut also suffer from a lower than average completeness level ($\sim 60-70\%$), due to galaxies being rejected as soon as they scatter below the threshold.
 The rest of the sample is highly complete in stellar mass and UV luminosity, typically $>70-90\%$.
-The overall completeness in sSFR is quite low, but it is higher than 80-90\% when limiting to galaxies in the mass range typical of observed sources, i.e., $8\leq$ \lgm~$<9$ (central panels of Fig.~\ref{fig:simu}).
+The overall completeness in sSFR is quite low, but it is higher than 80-90\% when limiting to galaxies in the mass range typical of observed sources, i.e. $8\leq$ \lgm~$<9$ (central panels of Fig.~\ref{fig:simu}).

-The distribution of stellar mass, UV luminosity and sSFR are well reproduced by our selection fitting procedure, especially when limiting to the typical mass range of our observed galaxies, including the increasing trend of the sSFR with redshift (bottom central panel of Fig.~\ref{fig:simu}).
+The distribution of stellar mass, UV luminosity and sSFR are well reproduced by our selection fitting procedure, especially when limiting to the typical mass range of our observed galaxies, including the increasing trend of the sSFR with redshift (both the input and the output sSFR increase by $\sim$0.4 dex from $z\sim6.5$ to $z\sim 11$, bottom central panel of Fig.~\ref{fig:simu}).
+This implies that the observed lack of evolution in the sSFR is not an artefact of our SED fitting technique, nor of our selection provided that the simulation is representative of all relevant galaxy classes.